A Study of Time-varying Cost Parameter Estimation Methods in Automated Transportation Systems based on Mobile Robots: Prototype Platform

-The main part of the scaled prototype is a flexible environment made of mobile robots and pathways in between with ports to load and unload.
-This is a typical replication of a transportation shop floor.
-The simulation of the same is done in the V-Rep software.
+The main part of the scaled prototype is a typical replication of a transportation shop floor made of mobile robots and pathways in between with ports to load and unload.
+The hobby robots, developed using body of the Boebot \cite{parallax} are the transportation agents.

-As for the transportation agents, hobby robots like Boebot \cite{a41} are being used.
 The environment is constituted using boxes which build up labyrinth like pathways for the robots to navigate.
-There are marks in the boxes which can be identified as ports where the loading and unloading has to be done by the transportation agents (AGVs).
+Also, the whole prototype is simulated in V-Rep software In Figure~\ref{sim_real}, both the simulated and the real prototypes are shown.